 - The Law of Cosines relates the lengths of the sides of a triangle to the cosine of one of its angles.
 This law is particularly useful when you know the lengths of two sides and the measure of the included angle.

 - Trigonometric functions such as sine, cosine, and tangent can be used to relate the angles and sides of the triangle.
 These functions are particularly useful when dealing with right triangles, but they can also be applied to obtuse triangles by dividing them into right triangles.
-For instance, you can drop a perpendicular from the vertex of the obtuse angle to the opposite side, creating two right triangles.
+To give you an idea, you can drop a perpendicular from the vertex of the obtuse angle to the opposite side, creating two right triangles.
 Then, you can use trigonometric functions to find the lengths of the sides and the measures of the angles in these right triangles.

 6. Recognize Symmetry: